CHARMED NIEHS P30 Pilot Project Program Request for Applications (RFA) 2024

 The project plan should be composed of the following components and be no longer than 5 pages:

-e.
-Description of potential CHARMED Core utilization

 f.
+Core Utilization: Description of CHARMED Core utilization

-Expected impact of the proposed studies on community health beyond the initial funded phase including what future work would be enabled
+g.
+Impact: Expected impact of the proposed studies on community health beyond the initial fundedphase including what future work would be enabled and/or how the results of the pilot project will inform or support subsequent applications for extramural funding

 2. Comprehensive Budget:

 Allowable Expenses: Successful applicants will receive awards that can be utilized to support the awardee’s research teams, recruitment of study participants, community member engagement, utilization of ECMC and IHSFC Core services, laboratory supplies, equipment, technical personnel or student salaries, collaborative activity costs (e.g., partnership meetings), and any other costs required to complete the study.
 With Core leadership approval, travel essential to the conduct of research, but not for travel to present results at established meetings or conferences may be requested.
 The budget MUST include an explanation of other funding sources that will be used to cover costs not covered by this pilot grant program.
 The budget MUST include the name and email address of the applicant’s financial contact.
-Faculty salary costs should not be included-but will be considered under certain circumstances.
+Faculty salarycosts should not be included-but will be considered under certain circumstances.

 No indirect costs should be included in the budget, unless under special arrangement.